Wholesale energy prices and Agile Octopus

 At Octopus, we create smart energy tariffs like AgileOctopus with pricing that varies throughout the day based on the current wholesale market price of energy.
 But it’s much more than a cheap tariff: it’s an experiment, a key part of our mission to drive the transition to a 100% renewable energy system.

-AgileOctopus prices are calculated automatically in the evening based on the next day’s wholesale price forecast.
-The formula they’re calculated on doesn’t change (if you’re interested, read our Agile pricing formula here), but tonnes of different factors from the weather, to politics, to huge global crises like Coronavirus, can affect the wholesale price of energy.
+AgileOctopus prices are calculated automatically in the evening based on the next day’s wholesale price forecast (read our Agile pricing formula here).
+Tonnes of different factors from the weather, to politics, to huge global crises like COVID-19 and the war in Ukraine, can affect the wholesale price of energy.

 Where most conventional energy tariffs are hedged months in advance so customers only feel the effects of really long-term wholesale changes, Agile’s dynamic pricing means short-term market changes can make a big difference.